dsyer/spring-cloud-stream-binder-file/README.md

-A Spring Cloud Stream binder for a plain test files.
+A Spring Cloud Stream binder for a plain files.
 Can be used to send and receive messages over named pipes.

 ## Usage